Medical expert of the article

 V. I. Struchkov recommends:

-I. In the phase of inflammation, ensure:
+I. In the inflammatory phase, ensure:

-- activation of immunological reactions of the body;
+- activation of the body's immunological responses;

 - use of proteolytic enzymes.